 Using Control Center to translate raw data into risk assessments and premium models

 Baseline has been instrumental in the success of Mobiliz program.
-The company focuses on transforming raw telematics data into risk information that can be used to calculate premium models for the insurance industry.
+The company relies on Control Center and the BaseDrive mobile application to transform raw telematics data into risk information that can be used to calculate premium models for the insurance industry.

 “We are viewed as trusted advisors to many insurance companies around the world who try to leverage the unprecedented connectivity of IoT-enabled devices,” says Paul-Andre Savoie, President and CEO of Baseline Telematics.
 “The Internet of Things is changing everything.”